One Year In: Artesian Cellars Thrives in a Chaotic Time, and a Major Strip Property May Want Their Wine

 Properties with a restaurant were exempt from the order.
 For Burke and partner Pam Tyler, the next step was a survival measure.

-Drawing on experience from her years-long career in Las Vegas gaming properties, Tyler built a serviceable, but fairly inexpensive kitchen.
+Drawing on experience from her years-long career in Las Vegas gaming properties, Tyler quickly built a serviceable, but fairly inexpensive kitchen.
 She is still employed as an engineering executive at the Rio in Las Vegas, where attending to industrial kitchens is part of the gig.
-Years of exposure to chefs armed her with menu ideas.
-She tested her kitchen creations on the local Rotary Club.
+Years of exposure to chefs paid off with menu ideas, which she tested on the local Rotary Club.

 Artesian Cellars opened at last on September 11, 2020, vastly overstocked with food, Tyler feared.
 But the kitchen sold out that night.